minenux/minetest-game-minetest/mods/creative/README.txt

 Minetest Game mod: creative
 ===========================

-Simplified creative with faster loading
+Simplified creative for more accurate on mobile or small screens

 Information
 ------------

-This mod is named `creative` and is a replacement for default "creative" mod of orginal game, with reduced tabs, also it uses a cached memory to faster lodaing.
+This mod is named `creative` and is a replacement for default "creative" mod of orginal game, with reduced tabs, also minenux fork it uses a cached memory to faster lodaing respect settings.

 ![screenshot.png](screenshot.png)